How long will construction take?

 Where are construction workers going to park?

-On-site or in pre-arranged locations, but not on the existing portion of Leighton Way or Peterson Road.
+On-site or in pre-arranged locations, but not on the existing portion of Leighton Way or Peterson Road except when the Peterson Drive extension is fully closed.

 Yes.
-This is expected to occur from November 2021 to April 2022.
+Additional rock breaking and blasting is anticipated between September and November 2022.
 The blasting contractor will provide notice to nearby residents.

 What are the expected construction work hours?